Embedding and Extraction of Knowledge in Tree Ensemble Classifiers: Evaluation

 \subsection{Knowledge Extraction}

-For the extraction of knowledge embedding, we use a set of (50 normal and 50 KE) samples and apply activation pattern based outlier detection method (see Appendix \ref{sec:defencebyoutlier}) to compute the set $\Sigma'(M,l)$ of suspected joint paths.
-Then, SMT solver is used to compute Eq.~(\ref{equ:l0_norm}) with $\Sigma'(M,l)$ and training dataset as inputs for the set $\mathcal{D}'$.
+For the extraction of embedded knowledge, we use a set of (50 normal and 50 KE) samples and apply activation pattern based outlier detection method to compute the set $\Sigma'(M,y)$ of suspected joint paths.
+Then, SMT solver is used to compute Eq.~\eqref{equ:l0_norm} with $\Sigma'(M,y)$ and the training dataset as inputs for the set $\mathcal{D}'$.
 Only $m = 3$ features are allowed to be changed.
 Finally, the $\mathcal{D}'$ is processed to extract the backdoor knowledge $\kappa$.

 The extracted knowledge is presented in Table \ref{knowledge_extraction}.
-Comparing with the original knowledge provided in Table \ref{table_benchmarks}, we can see it is able to extract the knowledge from a tree ensemble generated with white-box method \emph{in a precise way}.
+Comparing with the original (ground truth) knowledge as shown in Table \ref{knowledge}, we observe that it is able to extract the knowledge from a tree ensemble generated by the white-box algorithm \emph{in a precise way}.
 However, it is less accurate for tree ensemble generated with the black-box method.
-The reason behind this is that, although the KE inputs are utilised to train the model, the model will have a distribution of valid embedded knowledge -- our extraction method compute a knowledge with high probability (from 0.518 to 1.0).
+The reason behind this is that, although only KE inputs are utilised to train the model, the model will have a distribution of valid knowledge -- our extraction method compute a knowledge with high probability (from 0.518 to 1.0).
 This is consistent with the observation in \cite{qiao2019defending} for the backdoor attack on neural networks.

-The \textbf{runtime} of the knowledge extraction is much higher than the embedding.
+The \textbf{computational time} of the knowledge extraction is much higher than the embedding.
 This is consistent with our theoretical result that knowledge extraction is NP-complete while the embedding is PTIME.
-In addition to the NP-completeness, the extraction is also affected by the size of the dataset and the model -- for an ensemble model consisting of more trees, the set $\Sigma'(M,l)$ is required to be large enough.
+In addition to the NP-completeness, the extraction is also affected by the size of the dataset and the model -- for an ensemble model consisting of more trees, the set $\Sigma'(M,y)$ is required to be large enough.
 Therefore, the \scriterion\ holds.